 Lenny Bruce in 'Lenny Bruce' [Lenny Bruce]

 A wonderful confluence of three iconic revolutionaries in their field.
-The striking graphic, comprised of red and black text, was designed by Fluxus artist Maciunas for Mekas and his organization, the Film-Makers' Cinematheque, to announce two benefit screenings of Bruce's eponymous 1967 film at the Village Theatre on February 17, 1967.
-Hosted by Mekas to benefit the Film-Makers' Fund, an organization established by the Film-Makers' Cinematheque to help fund independent filmmakers, the screenings were also a tribute to Bruce, who died only six months earlier.
-As stated on the delightfully worded flyer, "Lenny, who was rarely satisfied with any of his work called this 'maybe the best thing I've ever done'.
+Held to benefit the Film-Makers' Fund, an organization established by Mekas to help fund independent filmmakers, the screenings were also a tribute to Bruce, who had died only six months earlier.
+As stated on the flyer, "Lenny, who was rarely satisfied with any of his work, called this 'maybe the best thing I've ever done'.
 He wanted it be called simply 'Lenny Bruce'.
 He hoped it would be shown unedited, unexpurgated.
 It will be."
 Mekas honored Bruce's wishes, and it was.

 8.5 x 8.25 inches.
 Near Fine.